 - Water the turf immediately after laying and then two to three times a day, for at least the next fortnight.
 (Depending on the time of year and climate conditions of the immediate environment).

 - Keep traffic to a minimum during the first 6 weeks after laying the turf.

-If you are laying Sir Walter DNA Certified, it is recommended that you top dress the turf with a clean garden sand to help aid soil moisture retention and to assist with initial root establishment.
+If you are laying Sir Walter DNA Certified Buffalo, it is recommended that you top dress the turf with a clean garden sand to help aid soil moisture retention and to assist with initial root establishment.